iaks23/Marketing-Analytics-Case-Study/Data Exploration Folder/README.md

 ### Exploratory Data Analysis

-Te ERD below explains the 7 different tables we have to work with and the relationship between them.
+The ERD below explains the 7 different tables we have to work with and the relationship between them.

 <p align="center">
   <img width="650" height="350" src="https://github.com/iaks23/Marketing-Analytics-Case-Study/blob/main/images/ERD.png">